skyriser/bitzeny-miner-infrastructure/README.md

 ### Preparing

 - Prepare your machines with SSH connection (by root) settings.
-- Edit `miner.yml` with your machine connection settings.
+- Edit `infrastructure/playbook/miner.yml` and `infrastructure/playbook/machines` with your machine connection settings.

 ### Setup